asahinet/sakai-test-suite/README.md

 ### Create Page Objects

+We've tried just recording tests using the straight Selenium IDE in firefox and while its easy to start, it becomes hard to finish, as the maintenance of it quickly becomes unbearable.

 The idea of the page object it to encapsulate the actual WebDriver logic into one place.
-In the beginning it seems like a waste of time and business work, but over time you will understand the advantage of this.
-The Selenium code end up getting tied to xpath, or cssSelector, or other text on the page.
-This things can change and break your tests.
+In the beginning it seems like a waste of time and busy work, but over time you will understand the advantage of this.
+The Selenium code ends up getting tied to xpath, or cssSelector, or other text on the page.
+Then things can change and break your tests.
 By isolating this stuff you shield you code base from impact of these changes.
 Also, this aids with reuse as your test suite grows.
-Luckily in Scala we have traits, which means we can finally do multiple inheritance.
-It makes reuse of Page Object super easy.

     class GatewayPage extends Page{
        def eid: TextField = textField("eid");